 As a resident of New Brunswick’s capital city, Fredericton, I consider myself fortunate to live in a place with a river running through it plus access to amazing trails and a wonderful provincial park.
 As an individual, I highly treasure these things.
 As a physician, I know that nature is very important for our health.
 In these times of soaring rates of obesity, diabetes, heart disease and mental illness, nature can be a powerful antidote.

 Parks provide easy access to nature.
 Lucky for us, unspoiled green space is abundant in New Brunswick.
-Here are 8 amazing benefits you can get from spending time in nature at a provincial, national or international park.
+Here are 8 amazing benefits you can get from spending time in nature.

 1. Spending time in nature makes us happy